 In a telling sign of Han privilege, his main grievance was internet censorship.
 He didn’t have to worry about police raids or arbitrary arrest.
 He need not worry about his family members being kidnapped nor his culture being restricted by racist laws.

 “You know what all this is for, right?” he said after I complained about the over-the-top security.

 In 2009, a police crackdown on peaceful protesters in Urumqi ignited a riot that left 197 people dead.
-The draconian security measured that followed provoked a handful of smaller incidents in Xinjiang the following in the — an unsurprising outcome considering Uyghurs are denied all peaceful channels for airing their grievances.
+The draconian security measures that followed provoked a handful of smaller incidents in Xinjiang — an unsurprising outcome considering Uyghurs are denied all peaceful channels for airing their grievances.

 I cannot condone violence, but I also cannot blame Native Americans for attacking European colonists.
 In an episode that wreaks of neo-colonialism, the Chinese government continues to incentivize Han immigration to this resource-rich region while forcing the dispersal and assimilation of the indigenous Uyghurs.
-Uygurs are routinely thrown into concentration camps for growing a beard, entering a mosque, celebrating traditional holidays, dressing conservatively, contacting relatives overseas, or even just uttering the greeting “Salam Alaikum.”
+Uygurs are routinely disappeared for things as trivial as growing a beard, entering a mosque, celebrating traditional holidays, dressing conservatively, contacting relatives overseas, or even just uttering the greeting “Salam Alaikum.”

 I do not know what it is like to be Uyghur.
 I do not know what it is like to live in Xinjiang.
 But in my China-induced bouts of rage and despair I do not question why individuals who suffer constant indignity would heap themselves into this fire of nihilist violence.